-- students can apply for a catch-up test opportunity if the test took place during a school trip - in general, assignment extensions will not be awarded due to school trip absences, as assignments can be submitted prior to the trip departure. - students can apply for an assignment extension due to medical or exceptional circumstance absences - For illness related absences get a Medical Certificate if possible, however due to Covid restrictions/demands, if you can't get a medical appointment get your parents to email your year level Tutor and send a Chat to your year level Tutor on the first day you are absent
+- students can apply for a catch-up test opportunity if the test took place during a school trip - in general, assignment extensions will not be awarded due to school trip absences, as assignments can be submitted prior to the trip departure. - students can apply for an assignment extension due to medical or exceptional circumstance absences - For illness related absences get a Medical Certificate if possible, however if you can't get a medical appointment get your parents to email your year level Tutor and send a formal email to your year level Tutor on the first day you are absent.
+Long-term assignments (as opposed to in-class tests, etc), will very rarely be eligible for an extension.
+This will be at the discretion of the teacher and tutor.